-Bridge Loan Rates: Current 2024 Interest Rates
+Bridge Loan Rates: Current 2024 Interest Rates and Outlook

 Many investors use bridge loans to get the funding they need quickly.
-As short-term loans, these instruments often have higher than average interest rates compared to “traditional” loans to protect lenders.
+As short-term loans, these instruments often have higher-than-average interest rates compared to traditional loans to protect lenders.
 Those interest rates can impact whether bridge loans are wise options for your financial goals.

 Today, let’s look at current bridge loan interest rates and explore how they’ve evolved.